David Raft Fellowship for Psychoanalytic Education

 All application materials and information will be kept confidential.

 Preference will be given to eligible applicants who demonstrate one or more of the following qualities:

-Priority will be given to applicants who have matriculated or plan to matriculate in the Psychoanalytic Education Center of the Carolinas.
-However, clinicians who plan to take PECC courses without matriculating may also apply and be considered for the Raft Fellowship.
+Priority will be given to applicants who have matriculated or plan to matriculate in the Psychoanalytic Center of the Carolinas.
+However, clinicians who plan to take PCC courses without matriculating may also apply and be considered for the Raft Fellowship.

-- The Raft Fellowship selection committee will consist of three members and two alternates of the PECC Admissions Committee.
+The Raft Fellowship selection committee will consist of three members and two alternates of the PCC Admissions Committee.

-- The Raft Fellowship recipient will be announced in summer.
+The Raft Fellowship recipient will be announced in the summer.

-Dr. David Raft, a psychiatrist and psychoanalyst, was a committed researcher, clinician and teacher.
-As Associate Professor in the University of North Carolina School of Medicine Department of Psychiatry, he taught on the consult/liaison service.
-He also taught and supervised in the Psychoanalytic Institute of the Carolinas (then known as the UNC-Duke Psychoanalytic Education Program), the psychoanalysis training program of the PECC.
+Dr. David Raft, a psychiatrist and psychoanalyst, was a committed researcher, clinician, and teacher.
+As an Associate Professor in the University of North Carolina School of Medicine Department of Psychiatry, he taught on the consult/liaison service.
+He also taught and supervised the psychoanalysis training program of the PCC (then known as the UNC-Duke Psychoanalytic Education Program).

 Equally comfortable with internal medicine, psychopharmacology, and psychoanalysis, or a combination of those, he could and would respond to emergencies with the same generosity and excellence he showed in providing psychoanalytic supervision.
 Dr. Raft wrote on diverse topics including depression in medical patients, anorexia nervosa, sexual problems, psychopharmacological prescribing by non-psychiatrists, somatization, and therapeutic abortion.